-Whether you are thinking about going paragliding for the first time, or if you simply want to learn more about this form of flight, you will likely find many of the following paraglding facts intriguing.
+Whether you are thinking about going paragliding for the first time or if you simply want to learn more about this form of flight, you will likely find many of the following paragliding facts intriguing.

 1. Paragliding Is a Lot Safer Than You Might Imagine